DrKJeff16/project.nvim/README.md

 under configurable conditions, automatically sets the user's `cwd` to the current project root and also allows users to manage, access and selectively include their projects in a history.

+This plugin allows you to navigate through projects, _"bookmark"_ and/or discard them, according to your needs.

 </div>

 > [!NOTE]